Alesiankova/Data-analytics-projects/06. AB test. Hypothesis testing for an online store/README.md

 ## Project - "A/B test.
 Hypothesis testing for an online store"
 ___
 ### Project description
-For a large online store, together with the marketing department, a list of hypotheses was prepared to increase revenue.
+Together with the marketing department a list of hypotheses was prepared to increase revenue for a large online store.

 During the project:
 - 9 hypotheses were prioritized to increase revenue by ICE and RICE frameworks.